 Escape the bomb cyclone this winter and get back in touch with green and vibrant nature!
 With over 25% of the country categorized as protected or National Park land, there is no shortage of pristine rainforest to explore.
 As you walk the coastal path in Cahuita National Park keep an eye out for wild monkeys, sloths, toucans and much more that call the National Park home.
 The Goddess Garden is also host to its own private nature paths where you can mingle with the region’s oldest tree among other varieties of plants, flowers and animals.
 If you find it difficult to spot wildlife on your own or simply want to increase your odds, we recommend you pay a visit to the Jaguar Rescue Center in Puerto Viejo.
 The rehabilitation center helps injured and abandoned animals to be released back into the wild.

 It’s no mistake that Costa Rica has shown up near the top of the happiness index multiple years running.
 Costa Rica is consistently ranked as one of the happiest countries on Earth.
 This results in some of the friendliest and smiley locals in the world.
 When the standard greeting is Pura Vida (pure life), then you know you’ve come across something special.

 It’s Good For Your Health

 What are you waiting for?
-Come escape the brutal cold of winter and thaw out on Costa Rica’s sunny shores.
+Escape the brutal cold of winter and thaw out on Costa Rica’s sunny shores.